Course Outline

 Fees

-Program fee is free.
-However, participants pay for their transportation, meals and accommodation.
+The program fee is 20,000 yen per person.
+Please pay the fee in cash at the registration desk on Aug 19th.
+We accept Japanese yen bills only, and the payment by credit card is not available.
+Participants also pay for their transportation, meals and accommodation.
 We cannot provide participants with travel grants to attend the training course.

 Accommodation

 We recommend the hotels listed below.
 They are located close to the bus stops for the bus from the airport and to Gunma University.
-The price per night at these hotels ranges from 5,000 to 8,000 yen (40 to 60 USD).
+The price per night at these hotels ranges from 6,000 to 10,000 yen.
 Participants should book the hotel by themselves.

 Toyoko Inn Maebashi Ekimae